-Last updated on May 3, 2024
+Last updated on Nov 05, 2024

 If you drive a vehicle for your employer, you may be wondering “How much should I be reimbursed for mileage?”
 On the other hand, if you are an employer, you’ll need to ensure your employees will get paid for miles driven when they use their personal vehicles for work-related travel and expect fuel reimbursement.

 Luckily, we can help.
-In this article, we focus on the specifics around car mileage for business purposes and the employee mileage reimbursement rules.
+In this article, we focus on the specifics around car mileage for business purposes and the employee rules.
 We’ll also delve into the best practices from both an employee’s and an employer’s point of view, covering the full spectrum with IRS-Proof solutions.

 What is Mileage Reimbursement?